jalogisch/OpenSourceDay2018/DeepDive.md

 .right-column[

-Pipeline stages can be configured that **all** rules must match to be succesfull or that at **least one** of the rules must match to go to the next stage
+pipeline stages can be configured that **all** rules must match to be succesfull or that at **least one** of the rules must match to go to the next stage

 .pull-left[